-The calculation of the capital ratios as at 31 December 2020 and 30 June 2020 is based on the Banking (Capital) Rules ("BCR") effective from 1 January 2014.
+The calculation of the capital ratios as at 31 December 2022 and 30 June 2022 is based on the Banking (Capital) Rules ("BCR") effective from 1 January 2014.
 The capital ratios represent consolidated ratios of the Bank computed in accordance with section 3(1) of the BCR.

-The tables below present the composition of the regulatory capital as at 31 December 2020 and 30 June 2020 (Template CC 1) and the Statement of Financial Position based on the accounting scope of consolidation and the regulatory reporting scope respectively as at 31 December 2020 and 30 June 2020 (Template CC 2).
+The tables below present the composition of the regulatory capital as at 31 December 2022 and 30 June 2022 (Template CC 1) and the Statement of Financial Position based on the accounting scope of consolidation and the regulatory reporting scope respectively as at 31 December 2022 and 30 June 2022 (Template CC 2).

-- 9 Capital Structure and Adequacy (on Regulatory Consolidated Basis) (Continued) - (i) Template CC1: Composition of Regulatory Capital as at 31 December 2020 (Unaudited on Regulatory Consolidated Basis)
+- 9 Capital Structure and Adequacy (on Regulatory Consolidated Basis) (Continued) - (i) Template CC1: Composition of Regulatory Capital as at 31 December 2022 (Unaudited on Regulatory Consolidated Basis)

-(a) (b) (Presented in HK\$' 000) Amount Source based on reference numbers of the balance sheet under the regulatory scope of consolidation CET1 capital: instruments and reserves 1 Directly issued qualifying CET1 capital instruments plus any related share premium 264,987 (1) 2 Retained earnings 399,099 (7) 3 Disclosed reserves 3,478 (3)+(4)+(5)+6) 4 Directly issued capital subject to phase-out arrangements from CET1 (only applicable to non-joint stock companies) N/A N/A 5 Minority interests arising from CET1 capital instruments issued by consolidated bank subsidiaries and held by third parties (amount allowed in CET1 capital of the consolidation group) 6 CET1 capital before regulatory adjustments 667,564 CET1 capital: regulatory deductions 7 Valuation adjustments 8 Goodwill (net of associated deferred tax liabilities) - 9 Other intangible assets (net of associated deferred tax liabilities) - 10 Deferred tax assets (net of associated deferred tax liabilities) - 11 Cash flow hedge reserve 12 Excess of total EL amount over total eligible provisions under the IRB approach , - 13 Credit-enhancing interest-only strip, and any gain-on-sale and other increase in the CET1 capital arising from securitization transactions 14 Gains and losses due to changes in own credit risk on fair valued liabilities 320 15 Defined benefit pension fund net assets (net of associated deferred tax liabilities) NZ.
-16 Investments in own CET1 capital instruments (if not already netted off paid-in capital on reported balance sheet) (3) 17 Reciprocal cross-holdings in CET1 capital instruments i a 7.
-18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - 20 Mortgage servicing rights (net of associated deferred tax liabilities) N/A N/A 21 Deferred tax assets arising from temporary differences (net of associated deferred tax liabilities) N/A N/A 22 Amount exceeding the 15% threshold N/A N/A
+(a) (b) (Presented in HK\$' 000) Amount Source based on reference numbers of the balance sheet under the regulatory scope of consolidation CET1 capital: instruments and reserves 1 Directly issued qualifying CET1 capital instruments plus any related share premium 264,987 (1) 2 Retained earnings 398,075 (7) 3 Disclosed reserves 3,645 (3)+(4)+(5)+(6) 4 Directly issued capital subject to phase-out arrangements from CET1 (only applicable to non-joint stock companies) Not Applicable Not Applicable 5 Minority interests arising from CET1 capital instruments issued by consolidated bank subsidiaries and held by third parties (amount allowed in CET1 capital of the consolidation group) - 6 CET1 capital before regulatory adjustments 666,707 CET1 capital: regulatory deductions 7 Valuation adjustments - 8 Goodwill (net of associated deferred tax liabilities) 1 9 Other intangible assets (net of associated deferred tax liabilities) 10 Deferred tax assets (net of associated deferred tax liabilities) - 11 Cash flow hedge reserve - 12 Excess of total EL amount over total eligible provisions under the IRB approach - 13 Credit-enhancing interest-only strip, and any gain-on-sale and other increase in the CET1 capital arising from securitization transactions - 14 Gains and losses due to changes in own credit risk on fair valued liabilities - 15 Defined benefit pension fund net assets (net of associated deferred tax liabilities) - 16 Investments in own CET1 capital instruments (if not already netted off paid-in capital on reported balance sheet) - 17 Reciprocal cross-holdings in CET1 capital instruments 18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) ,, 20 Mortgage servicing rights (net of associated deferred tax liabilities) Not Applicable Not Applicable 21 Deferred tax assets arising from temporary differences (net of associated deferred tax liabilities) Not Applicable Not Applicable 22 Amount exceeding the 15% threshold Not Applicable Not Applicable

-- 9 Capital Structure and Adequacy (on Regulatory Consolidated Basis) (Continued) - (i) Template CC1: Composition of Regulatory Capital as at 31 December 2020 (Continued) (Unaudited on Regulatory Consolidated Basis)
+- 9 Capital Structure and Adequacy (on Regulatory Consolidated Basis) (Continued) - (i) Template CC1: Composition of Regulatory Capital as at 31 December 2022 (Continued) (Unaudited on Regulatory Consolidated Basis)